yusefmosiah/choir-collective/docs/levels/level3.md

 - j: energy current density
 ```

+Guides our thinking about value conservation in the network.

 2. Phase Coherence

 ```
 ⟨Ψ₁|Ψ₂⟩ = ∫ Ψ₁*(x)Ψ₂(x)dx
 ```

+A model for thinking about team alignment and consensus.

 3. Pattern Evolution

 ```
 ∂P/∂t = D∇²P + f(P)